-Dear <<First Name>> <<Last Name>>:
+Dear <<<First Name>> <<Last Name>>:

-On behalf of Wieden+Kennedy, Perkins & Co ("Perkins") is writing to notify you of a recent cybersecurity incident that may impact the security of your personal information.
-We are providing you with details about the incident, our response, and steps you can take to better protect your personal information, should you feel it appropriate to do so.
+Perkins & Co ("Perkins") is a privately held accounting firm located in Portland, Oregon, and provides accounting and tax services to both individuals and organizations.
+Perkins is writing to provide details about a cybersecurity incident that affected Netgain, a vendor we use to store data in the cloud.
+At this time, we remain unaware of any significant increase in suspicious activity to indicate that Perkins' client or employee information has been misused in connection with this incident and will continue to monitor this issue.
+However, because your personal information may be impacted by this event, we are providing you with details about the incident, our response, and steps you can take to better protect your personal information, should you feel it appropriate to do so.

 Who is Perkins & Co / Why Do You Have My Information?
-Perkins provides audit services to the employee benefit plan of Wieden+Kennedy and we understand you to be a current or former employee or plan participant.
-As part of those services, Perkins handles information relating to employee and benefits plan participants' personal information.
+Perkins provides accounting and tax services to both individuals and organizations.
+As part of those services, Perkins handles information relating to individuals.
 This cybersecurity incident occurred with Netgain, Perkins' third-party data hosting vendor.
-This incident has not impacted the computer systems of Wieden+Kennedy.
+Please know that this incident did not impact the computer systems of Perkins or its clients.

-What Happened?
-On December 3, 2020, Netgain alerted Perkins that they had shut down their systems and began working with outside cybersecurity specialists because of a ransomware attack on their systems that impacted our normal business operations.
+What Happened.
+On December 3, 2020, Netgain alerted us that they had shut down their systems and began working with outside cybersecurity specialists because of a ransomware attack on their systems that impacted our normal business operations.

-On January 15, 2021, Netgain confirmed the following: Between November 8, 2020 and December 3, 2020, an attacker accessed servers storing Perkins' client files, some of which they copied and stole.
+On January 15, 2021, Netgain confirmed the following: Between November 8, 2020, and December 3, 2020, an attacker accessed servers storing Perkins' files, some of which they copied and stole.
 They also encrypted files and demanded to be paid a ransom by Netgain in exchange for returning copies of stolen files and providing a key to access encrypted files.
-Netgain paid a ransom and the attacker returned the files they had stolen, along with a decryption key.
-According to Netgain, law enforcement and the cybersecurity specialists they engaged indicated that this attacker is not known to post the data, nor keep any copies of it once a ransom is paid.
+Netgain paid a ransom, and the attacker returned the files they had stolen, along with a decryption key.
+As we mentioned in a prior communication, according to Netgain, law enforcement and the cybersecurity specialists they engaged, this attacker is not known to post the data, nor keep any copies of it once a ransom is paid.
 However, we know that there are no guarantees, and we still consider any data viewed or stolen by the attacker to be at risk.
+Perkins conducted a comprehensive and time-intensive review of the information stored on the impacted server hosted by Netgain, and this data review process recently concluded.